-Elements and Principles: Project-based experimentation using the Elements of Art - Line, Shape, Colour, Value, Space & Composition.
+Elements and Principles: Project-based experimentation using the Elements of Art - Line, Shape, Colour, Value, Space and Composition.

-Fine Art: Printing, Mono printing and relief printing techniques, with focus on lino printing and colour reduction process.
-Art historic context.
+Fine Art: Printing, Mono printing and relief printing techniques, with a focus on lino printing and colour reduction process.
+Art historical context.

 Graphics: Stencilling, Street Art, Photoshop Introduction.
 Art History Context.